CEA President John Coneglio

 For the past several years, Dr. Jackson has also been active on the national level in multiple capacities.
 She demonstrates her dedication by extending her services to support early career educators in other states, including Iowa and Florida, as a Lead Virtual Coach with NEA.
 She has also served as Teacher Leadership Initiative Lead Facilitator for NEA after completing her own TLI project.
 Additionally, Dr. Jackson has experience as a Professional Practice Communities Facilitator, curating content to support early career educators and relevant problems of practice.
 Dr. Jackson’s current work includes collaborating with NEA’s Leaders for Just Schools, where she works alongside other dedicated educators to advance equitable outcomes for students.
 Fighting for equity, working for fair labor practices, and supporting colleagues is in her blood, in her actions, and most importantly, in her heart.

-District 8 Governor (Vacant)
+District 8 Governor Amy Mondillo

 District 9 Governor Traci Arway